AnggaR96s/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What kind of tree fits in your hand?
+A palm tree!